Sampling random graph homomorphisms and applications to network data analysis: Motif sampling and MCMC sampling algorithms

 Note that computing the measure $\pi_{F\rightarrow \G}$ according to its definition is computationally expensive, especially when the network $\G$ is large.
-In this subsection, we give efficient randomized algorithms to sample a random embedding $F\rightarrow \G$ from the measure $\pi_{F\rightarrow \G}$ by a Markov chain Monte Carlo method.
-Namely, we seek for a Markov chain $(\x_{t})_{t\ge 0}$ evolving in the space $[n]^{[k]}$ of vertex maps $[k]\rightarrow [n]$ such that each $\x_{t}$ is a homomorphism $F\rightarrow \G$ and the chain $(\x_{t})_{t\ge 0}$ has a unique starionay distribution given by (\ref{eq:def_embedding_F_N}) and (\ref{eq:def_partition_function}).
+In this subsection, we give efficient randomized algorithms to sample a random homomorphism $F\rightarrow \G$ from the measure $\pi_{F\rightarrow \G}$ by a Markov chain Monte Carlo method.
+Namely, we seek for a Markov chain $(\x_{t})_{t\ge 0}$ evolving in the space $[n]^{[k]}$ of vertex maps $[k]\rightarrow [n]$ such that each $\x_{t}$ is a homomorphism $F\rightarrow \G$ and the chain $(\x_{t})_{t\ge 0}$ has a unique stationary distribution given by (\ref{eq:def_embedding_F_N}).
 We call such a Markov chain a \textit{dynamic embedding} of $F$ into $\G$.
 We propose two complementary dynamic embedding schemes.

-Observe that equation (\ref{eq:def_embedding_F_N}) suggests to consider a spin model on $F$ where each site $i\in [k]$ takes a discrete spin $\x(i)\in [n]$ and the probability of such discrete spin configuration $\x:[k]\rightarrow [n]$ is given by (\ref{eq:def_embedding_F_N}).
-This spin model interpretation naturally leads us to the following dynamic embedding in terms of the Glauber chain (see Figure \ref{fig:Glauber}).
+Observe that equation (\ref{eq:def_embedding_F_N}) suggests considering a spin model on $F$ where each site $i\in [k]$ takes a discrete spin $\x(i)\in [n]$ and the probability of such discrete spin configuration $\x:[k]\rightarrow [n]$ is given by (\ref{eq:def_embedding_F_N}).
+This spin model interpretation naturally leads us to the following dynamic embedding in terms of the Glauber chain. \commHL{See Figure \ref{fig:Glauber} for an illustration.}